 (2) AML for ESI IDs with wind generation shall be adjusted as follows:

-For ESI IDs with non-IDRs installed, AML shall be reduced for excess generation from ESI IDs with wind generation equal to or lower than the DG registration threshold behind the meter where there is a meter that measures excess energy flow into the ERCOT System in a separate register.
+For ESI IDs with non-IDRs installed, AML shall be reduced for excess generation from ESI IDs with UDG made up of wind generation behind the meter where there is a meter that measures excess energy flow into the ERCOT System in a separate register.
 Only ESI IDs that have been assigned a wind profile segment as specified in the Load Profiling Guide Appendix D, shall be eligible for this reduction.

 Intervals beginning 0800 and ending 2000 CPT (spanning (48) 15-minute intervals) shall be reduced by the following amount: